How evolution works

 In the evolutionary past, even a hundred years ago, it was a disadvantage to have a median artery because people worked hard with their hands.
 But … the median artery is no longer the liability it once was — meaning that a condition that used to make it hard to work in the fields and thrive is suddenly not a big deal.
 About 10 percent of people born in the mid-1880s retained a median artery, but in Australians born in the late 20th century, 30 percent of people have it.” — Discovery magazine: Human Evolution Isn’t Over Yet.

 Evolution in action?
-Now wait a minute, during my studies (of evolutionary epistemology) that is not how I understood evolution.
+Now wait a minute, during my studies that is not how I understood evolution.
 A key mechanism, we learnt, was selection.
 Changes in any life form occur by chance.
 Most changes are detrimental, but some are advantageous.
-The latter will usually be passed on to later generations more expediently than the former.
+The latter will be passed on to later generations more expediently than the former.
 A bird which by chance had more powerful wings will outbreed one that was born with stubbly wings.
-The latter may be more vulnerable to predators, or less able to find breeding partners.
+The latter may be more vulnerable to predators, or less able to find food or breeding partners.
 Darwin studied the process extensively on the Galápagos Islands.

 Aside: birds have also developed all kinds of elaborate traits to attract breeding partners, as these pictures by Tim Flach show.
 He is an animal photographer and has posted some of the most incredible animal pictures I have ever seen.
 Do visit his site — you will not regret.

 All dogs descend from naturally evolved wolves.
 The first encounters of sapiens with wolves were doubtlessly hostile, but man (and some of the wolves) soon discovered that there was a lot to be gained by friendlier interaction.
 Humans started breeding dogs, selecting those that were most suited to specific needs, like companionship, guarding, hunting.
 They would consistently kill off dogs that could not be trained and care for the ones that pleased them.